Mitsubishi SpaceJet

 The Mitsubishi SpaceJet (三菱スペースジェット, originally named Mitsubishi Regional Jet) was a regional jet project by Japanese company Mitsubishi Aircraft Corporation (MAC), a Mitsubishi Heavy Industries (MHI) subsidiary, that ran from 2007 to 2023.

-MHI first announced the concept in June 2007, then targeting certification for 2012, as the first Japanese airliner since the 1962 NAMC YS-11.
-After a delayed development, the maiden flight of the MRJ90 took place on 11 November 2015.
+Work on what would become the SpaceJet can be traced back to 2003 with the backing of the Japanese government; the concept was formally presented by MHI at the Paris Air Show in June 2007 and launched one year later, at which point certification was targeted for 2012, as the first Japanese airliner since the 1962 NAMC YS-11.
+Extensive design changes were made during the late 2000s, which increased the weight of the airliner and led to commercial impacts.
+The airframe was made mainly in aluminium; some elements were composed of carbon fibre composites, such as the empennage.
+The low-wing twinjet was powered by underwing Pratt & Whitney PW1000Gs, and was the first program to select the geared turbofan.
 In June 2019, Mitsubishi rebranded the Mitsubishi Regional Jet (MRJ, 三菱リージョナルジェット) program as the SpaceJet.
-As flight testing took longer than expected, the scheduled entry into service was further pushed back until development was first paused in October 2020, and subsequently cancelled altogether in February 2023.

-The airframe was made mainly in aluminium with a carbon fibre composite empennage.
-The low-wing twinjet was powered by underwing Pratt & Whitney PW1000Gs, and was the first program to select the geared turbofan.
 The M90 (originally named MRJ90) was to seat 86 to 96, while the smaller MRJ70 was to accommodate 70 to 80 passengers.
 The MRJ70 was replaced by the SpaceJet M100, stretched by 1.1 m (3 ft 7 in) to better meet US scope clauses at 76 seats with premium seating.
 It was comparable with the Embraer E-Jet E2 family.

+After a delayed development, the maiden flight of the MRJ90 took place on 11 November 2015.
+A total of eight test aircraft, seven MRJ90s and one MRJ70, were produced for the flight test programme.
+As flight testing took longer than expected, the scheduled entry into service was further pushed back.
+During October 2020, it was announced that the programme had been put on hold; in February 2023, the SpaceJet was officially cancelled altogether.
+All but one of the test aircraft have been dismantled while the sole remaining airframe has been preserved.